narrowneck_view

 Dogface - aka The Landslide - from Narrowneck - tony fathers

-the Landslide
+Dogface, aka the Landslide

 Catch the train to Katoomba station and head west - either side of the railway line will do.
-Turn left off the highway into Cliff Drive - well marked as a tourist route.
+Turn left off into Cliff Drive - well marked as a tourist route.
 This road is mostly called Cliff Drive - I say mostly, because at one stage it becomes Narrow Neck Road, and then turns back into Cliff Drive.
-Although there is a dirt turn off signposted Narrow Neck Road, it isn't the road to Narrow Neck...
+Although there's a dirt turn off signposted Narrow Neck Road, it isn't the road to Narrow Neck...
 Keep going till you see Narrow Neck Lookout.

 view from Narrowneck lookout - tony fathers

-Narrow Neck Plateau
+Narrow Neck Lookout

 banksia flower, Narrowneck - tony fathers